lightsofapollo/joi-to-json-schema/README.md

 and since, from the perspective of the schema, there is no way of knowing what the condition might resolve to, this module takes the position that it should provide _all possible resolutions_ in a JSON Schema `oneOf:[]` clause.

-Also, while it does not affect consumers, it should be noted that `joi-to-json-schema` is written in ES6 and uses [6-to-5](https://www.npmjs.com/package/6to5) to convert to ES5 before the module is published to `npm`.

 ## Testing

 All tests cases are first checked against expected results and then validated using